ZK Registry

 - Registrar: The component that manages specific use cases, such as identity verification or proof of attendance, by structuring data and coordinating with EvidenceRegistry.

-Each registered statement is stored as a Merkle root, ensuring users can prove data inclusion without revealing sensitive details.
+Each registered statement is stored in a Merkle tree, ensuring users can prove data inclusion without revealing sensitive details.
 The use of Sparse Merkle Trees (SMTs) and Poseidon hashing enables efficient zero-knowledge proof compatibility.

 On top of this base structure, several types of commitment trees can be built: